Sunday, April 21, 2024

 The Good Shepherd with the Lost Sheep

-From Speculum humanae salvationis
+From a Speculum humanae salvationis

 Swiss (Basle), 15th Century